tjomson/pcpp/week06/solutions.md

 See TestCountPrimesThreads.out for the data

 We see that it speeds up until 8 threads are used, after which it levels off.
 This was run on a PC with 16 threads, so we expected it to keep getting better up to 16 threads.
 We also see huge deviation when 8 threads are used.
 The local and non-local version seem to perform the same.

+## 6.3

+### 1

+See Histogram2.java

+'counts' has been made final to make explicit that the array wont be swithed out, during the objects life time.
+This might not strictly be nessecary, as the field is not changed by any method, and wont escape.

+The constructor has been synchronized on the object itself, so that the contructor must happen before anything else.

+'increment' has been synchronized, to ensure that both field are actually incremented.

+'getPercentage' has been syncronized, to ensure that the 'getCount' and 'getTotal' are from the same state, otherwise they might not match.

+'getSpan' has not be synchronized, as the lenght of the array is constant, and thus will not change in any interleaving.

+'getTotal' has been syncronized, as 'total' might change.